John F. Kennedy Space Center

 KSC Reliability

-Availability (A), a function of Reliability and Maintainability (R&M), is the probability a repairable item will perform its intended function at a given point in time (or over a specified period of time) when operated and maintained in a prescribed manner.
-Other words, availability is the probability of an item’s mission readiness, an uptime state with the likelihood of a recoverable downtime state.
+Availability (A): The probability a repairable item item will perform its intended function at a given point or interval of time when operated and maintained in a prescribed manner.
+Other words, the probability a repairable item will be in an uptime state and will recover from downtime states.
+A mathematical function of Reliability and Maintainability (R&M).

 Ideally from an RMA Plan, the RMA team performs three major functions, namely, (1) Design for RMA, (2) RMA verification, and (3) Analytical physics.
 For specific RMA tasks click here.